Odin2003/Muon-Tomography/README.md

 ```

 to submit the jobs.
 Submission, error and output files are kept in the log directory that will be created when running jobSubmission.py.

+Output of root files for analysis is in the build directory.